 In 1956 Warren Hancock, a Montana rancher and colored diamond collector, bought a 0.95 carat red diamond from his local jeweler for $13,500.
-In 1987 his heirs sold the diamond at Christie's auction for $880,000.
+In 1987, his heirs sold the diamond at a Christie's auction for $880,000.
 It's fair to say that this was one of the greatest gemstone investments of the century.
-That's an annualized return of over 200% over an extended period!
+That's an annualized return of more than 200% over an extended period!

-In many parts of the world, so-called hard assets such as land, gold and gemstones have been preferred over soft assets like stocks, bonds and even currency.
-But if you are considering gemstones as an investment you should be aware of some the differences between gemstones and hard assets like gold.
+In many parts of the world, so-called hard assets, such as land, gold and gemstones, have been preferred over soft assets like stocks, bonds and even currency.
+However, if you are considering gemstones as an investment you should be aware of some the differences between gemstones and hard assets like gold.

 If you own gold jewelry, coins or bars, you can convert your gold to cash nearly anywhere in the world.
 You simply go to a gold shop or gold trader who will test your gold, weigh it and pay you the standard price for it.
 Gold has excellent liquidity, better than nearly any other asset.